-Amazon Prime Video is a streaming service and so for most subscribers, it’s all about on demand content such as American Gods, The Grand Tour, The Marvelous Mrs Maisel and Good Omens.
-Amazon’s content offering is dominated by its original movies and series, which are complemented by a number of other new film releases, box sets, documentaries and kids programmes.
+Amazon Prime Video is a streaming service and so for most subscribers, it’s all about on-demand content such as Sneaky Pete, The Grand Tour, Swiss Army Man, The Expanse, and Good Omens.
+Amazon’s content offering is dominated by its original movies and series, which are complemented by a number of other new film releases, box sets, documentaries, and kids’ programs.

 Unlike Netflix or NOW TV, Amazon Prime Video also allows you to add subscriptions to a wide range of channels, which contain a mix of on demand content and traditional ‘live’ channels.
-Some channels are included in your Prime subscription, others come with a monthly fee which is added to your bill.
+Some channels are included in your Prime subscription, while some come with a monthly fee that is added to your overall bill.

 Sport and fitness

-Amazon itself is showing an increasing amount of live sport including Premier League football and the ATP tennis tour, and it has a number of sports documentaries including its All or Nothing series.
-You can also add Eurosport Player to your subscription as well as a number of more specialist channels including La Liga TV, Motortrend, TheSurfNetwork, Echoboom Sports, The Nautical Channel and Horse and Country.
+Amazon itself is showing an increasing amount of live sports, including Premier League football, Formula 1 racing, Golf tournaments, and the ATP tennis tour.
+It also has a number of sports documentaries including its All or Nothing series, Fightville, and Ice Guardians.
+You can also add Eurosport Player to your subscription as well as a number of more specialist channels including La Liga TV, Motortrend, TheSurfNetwork, Echoboom Sports, ITV Hub+, and Gone TV.

-If you’re looking for help getting fit, channels to choose from include Acacia TV, BeFit, and DailyBurn, all of which feature an array of yoga classes, pilates, Qi Gong and cardio exercises to keep you fighting fit.
+If you’re looking for help getting fit, channels that can help you include Acacia TV, BeFit, and DailyBurn, all of which feature an array of yoga classes, pilates, Qi Gong, and cardio exercises to keep you fighting fit.

 Amazon acquires a decent number of new films, although it can’t quite compete with Sky Cinema in this respect.
 It supplements this with a selection of older movies and with its Prime originals.

-There are also a lot of movie channels you can add to your subscription, including Icon Film, Starzplay, Arrow Video, Sundance Now, Mubi, Shudder, Hallmark TV, Fandor, BFI Player, FilmBox Live, Shout TV and MGM.
+There are also a lot of movie channels you can add to your subscription, including Icon Film, Starzplay, Arrow Video, Sundance Now, Mubi, Shudder, Hallmark TV, Fandor, Paramount Plus, PBS Masterpiece, Showtime, and BritBox.

-There are plenty of box sets to keep you entertained on Amazon Prime Video including Prime original series and old favourites.
-Additional channels include Acorn TV, Gaia, StarzPlay, Next Up, Motorland, Hayu, Arrow TV, Shout Factory TV, TV Hub, Dekkoo and Here TV.
+There are plenty of box sets to keep you entertained on Amazon Prime Video including Prime original series and old favorites.
+Additional channels include Acorn TV, Gaia, StarzPlay, Next Up, Motorland, Hayu, Arrow TV, Shout Factory TV, TV-Hub, Dekkoo, and Here TV.